britram/rains-prototype/draft-trammell-rains-protocol.md

 Authority issuing it must return the same result for every Query for it, regardless of the identity or location of the querier.

-This property is not provided by DNS, as it depends on the robust support on the Explicit Inconsistency property above.
+This property is not provided by DNS, as it depends on the robust support of the Explicit Inconsistency property above.
 Examples of global invariance failures include geofencing and DNS-based censorship ordered by a local jurisdiction.

 ### Availability

 The naming service as a whole is resilient to failures of individual nodes providing the naming service, as well as to failures of links among them.
-Intentional prevention of successful, authenticated query by an adversary should be as hard as practical.
+Intentional prevention of a successful answer to a query by an adversary should be as hard as practical.

-The DNS protocol was designed to be highly available through the use of secondary nameservers.
+The DNS protocol was designed to be highly available through the use of secondary name servers.
 Operational practices (e.g. anycast deployment) also increase the availability of DNS as currently deployed.

 ### Lookup Latency